 That’s not all though… if the entity is not large in the terms above but has 10 or more shareholders it is also caught in Tier 2 - unless 95% of the shareholders agree to opt out.
 Phew!
 Remember that as with PBE entities, regardless of size and type, FPE’s will by default go into the Tier 1 bin unless they elect to adopt another category.

-So Tier 3 and 4 are for the remainder and it seems that the idea is that the status quo is to be maintained for these smaller/exempt entities (estimated up to 90% of companies) in the meantime.
+Up to 31 March 2015 we had the brief Tier 3 and 4 regime for the remainder so that the status quo is was maintained for these smaller/exempt entities (estimated up to 90% of companies) for a short time.

-Tier 3 may use “old” NZ IFRS Differential (hardly old!), and Tier 4 may use “old” GAAP - our FRS’s and SSAP’s - some of which are genuinely showing their age.
-The difference between Tier 3 and 4 is the requirement for these entities to file financial statements, but this will become irrelevant after 1 April 2015.
-After that these may use NZ IFRS RDR or it seems that so long as IRD and internal management requirements are met they will be free to do what works best for them.
+Tier 3 was able to use “old” NZ IFRS Differential (hardly old!), and Tier 4 the “old” GAAP - our FRS’s and SSAP’s.
+The difference between Tier 3 and 4 was the requirement for these entities to file financial statements.
+This all became irrelevant after 1 April 2015.
+After that these may use NZ IFRS RDR or so long as IRD and internal management requirements are met they are free to do what works best for them.

 Is an audit required?

 Tier 1 entities always require audit, which makes sense, as do "large" overseas companies that are Tier 2.
-"Large" local companies in terms of Tier 2 may opt out of Audit, as can smaller Tier 3 and 4 entities with 10 or more shareholders.
+"Large" local companies in terms of Tier 2 may opt out of Audit, as can smaller entities with 10 or more shareholders.
 Under 10 shareholders may opt in to be audited.